What child care services are available for my child?

 If your family is eligible for Child Care Subsidy and your child has a special need, your child’s sliding fee will be waived and your child’s provider will be paid an additional amount for their services.

 NOTE: If you have other children who do not have a special need, you may still be responsible for paying their sliding fee.

 How do I know if my child has a special need?

-A child may be classified as having special needs if the child is under age 18 (up to and including the month they turn 18), or under age 19 and still in school (up to and including the month they graduate high school, if graduation occurs prior to their 19th birthday), has a documented need for care, and meets one or more of the following criteria:
+A child may be classified as having a special need if the child is 18 or under (19 or under if they are still in school), has a documented need for care, and meets one or more of the following criteria:

 - Receives Supplemental Security Income benefits on their own disability

 - Receives services through the Department of Mental Health

 - Has a physical or mental disability or delay

 - Is a protective service child receiving services through Children's Division